joeclark-phd/databasebook-postgres/manuscript/chapter01.md

     FROM listings
     WHERE seller_name='Pete K';

 The criteria don't have to be "equality" conditions, by the way.
-We can also use numerical inequalities; any row for which the inequality is "true" will be returned:
+We can also use numerical inequalities (greater than, less than, etc.); any row for which the inequality is "true" will be returned:

     SELECT *
     FROM listings